timothyhull/100daysofcode/days/6/README.md

-## :calendar: Day 6: N/N/NNNN
+## :calendar: Day 6: 5/14/2021

 ---

 ## Topics:

-:clipboard: TBD
+:clipboard: Use `collections` with my own data

 ---